113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Working with resources and resource groups
+# Working with resources and resource groups (ibmcloud resource)
 {: #ibmcloud_commands_resource}

 A resource group is a way for you to organize your account resources in customizable groupings.
 Use the following commands to manage {{site.data.keyword.cloud}} resources in a resource group.